SALAD: Achieve High-Sparsity Attention via Efficient Linear Attention Tuning for Video Diffusion Transformer: Methods

-The architecture of SALAD is presented in Fig.\ref{fig:salad}.
-SALAD introduces a parallel linear attention branch to sparse attention, with the output of the linear attention added to the sparse attention output.
-The linear attention branch shares query (Q), key (K) and value (V) with sparse attention.
-The attention operation means the interaction of Q, K and V. The linear attention is followed by a projection layer.
-Following the prior design~\cite{zhang2025sla}, we attempt to leverage it to balance the distribution of the two types of attention output.
+The architecture of SALAD is illustrated in Fig.~\ref{fig:salad}.
+To achieve high-sparsity attention in video diffusion transformers while preserving generation quality, SALAD augments sparse attention with a lightweight parallel linear attention branch.
+Both branches share the same query ($\mathbf{Q} $), key ($\mathbf{K}$), and value ($\mathbf{V}$).
+The projection matrices $W^Q$, $W^K$, $W^V$, and $W^O$ are initialized from the pretrained weights and fine-tuned using LoRA during training.
+The linear attention output is residually added to the sparse output after multi-leval scaling.

+In this work, we observe that carefully regulating the output range of linear attention is critical to overall performance.
+Thus, we introduce a multi-level static-dynamic scaling strategy that finely balances the linear branch's contribution.
+This comprises (1) a layer-wise static scaling implemented via a zero-initialized projection layer and (2) a lightweight input- and timestep-aware dynamic scaling module that modulates the linear influence based on the denoising timestep $t$ and current hidden states.
+Together, these mechanisms ensure the linear branch acts as a controlled complement, efficiently injecting missed information under extreme sparsity without overwhelming sparse attention output.
+The complete SALAD attention computation is presented in Alg.~\ref{alg:salad_attention}.

 SALAD can be generally applied to various sparse attention mechanisms, including both static and dynamic variants.
-In our experiments, we adopt a modified sliding-window attention~\cite{yuan2024ditfastattn} and a self-implemented top-$k$ sparse attention~\cite{wu2025vmoba}, as described in Sec.~\ref{sec:sparse_attn}.
+In our experiments, we adopt a modified sliding-window attention~\cite{yuan2024ditfastattn} and a self-implemented top-$k$ sparse attention~\cite{wu2025vmoba}, as described in Sec.~\ref{sec:preliminary}.
 These two approaches are the static and dynamic sparse attention, respectively.
-For the linear attention branch, we use a ReLU-based linear attention formulation.
+For the linear attention branch, we use a ReLU-based linear attention.
+The linear attention branch incorporates 3D Rotary Position Embeddings~\cite{su2024roformer} to model spatial-temporal dependencies.

-For the linear attention branch, we observe that carefully regulating its output range is critical to overall performance.
-To achieve adaptive control over this branch, we introduce an input-dependent scalar gate.
-Specifically, the input hidden states are projected to a scalar that modulates the output of the linear attention before it is fused with the sparse attention branch.
-This design enables the model to dynamically adjust the contribution of the linear branch based on the input.
-The complete computation of the SALAD attention is presented in Algorithm~\ref{alg:salad_attention}.

 \RestyleAlgo{ruled}